Firm Members - Cline Law Firm Attorneys at Law

 grievances and unfair labor practice charges.
 He has also developed an expertise in

 interest arbitration proceedings.
 Throughout his years at Cline & Associates, he has

 served as lead counsel in dozens of contract and interest arbitration grievance hearings,

 as well as unfair labor practice hearings in front of the Public Employment Relations

-He will be responsible for teaching a course on advanced Constitutional Law.
+He was responsible for teaching a course on advanced Constitutional Law.